 Coordination of the principles of education and psychology; application of the methods and results of the several branches of psychology to the aid in decision making and monitoring to guide the learner's behavior and decision making.
-Pre: EDUC 2010 and PSYC 1113, and Admission to teacher education program.
+Pre: EDUC 2013.